 Structural Bodywork

-Above all, structural bodywork aims to give you awareness of how you hold yourself while bringing you greater understanding of the function of your body.
+Above all, structural bodywork aims to give you awareness of how you hold yourself and bring greater understanding of the function of your body.

 What to Expect